kougioulis/LCM-thesis/README.md

 ## 📔 Available Notebooks

 Notebooks for reproducible experiments and demo scripts (`running_examples.ipynb`) are available in the `code/notebooks/` folder.
 Experimental results in `.csv` form presented in the Thesis text are available in `code/data/results/`.

+  - `experimental_results.ipynb` contains the experimental results of Section ..

+  - `illustrative_example.ipynb` contains an example of loading a pre-trained LCM, preprocessing a minimal input time-series data and performing causal discovery.
+It illustrates both the discovered lagged causal graph, as well as the confidence weights of the lagged adjacency tensor.

+  - `ablation_experiments.ipynb` contains ablation experiments (Section ..) and zero-shot experiments on assessing the optimal mixture of realistic and synthetic training data (Section ..).

 ## 📁 Structure